AlgoMaster Logo

 We need to count substrings where all 0's are grouped together and all 1's are grouped together, and both groups have the same size.
 So "0011" counts (two 0's followed by two 1's), "01" counts, "10" counts, "1100" counts.
 But "0101" does not count because the 0's and 1's are interleaved, not grouped.

-The key observation is that valid substrings always occur at the boundary between a group of one character and a group of the other.
-If you have a group of three 0's followed by a group of two 1's ("00011"), the valid substrings that span this boundary are "01" and "0011".
-That's 2 substrings, which is the minimum of the two group sizes (min(3, 2) = 2).
-This pattern holds for every adjacent pair of groups in the string.
+Valid substrings always sit at the boundary between a group of one character and a group of the other.
+A group of three 0's followed by a group of two 1's ("00011") contains two valid substrings spanning that boundary: "01" and "0011".
+The count equals the minimum of the two group sizes, min(3, 2) = 2, and the same holds at every boundary between adjacent groups.

 So the problem reduces to: group consecutive identical characters, then for each pair of adjacent groups, add the minimum of their sizes to the answer.